Academic term: Guyana

 The school year in Guyana usually begins in September and ends in July of the following year.
 It has three terms: Christmas (First), Easter (Second) and August (Third), with two to three weeks break for Christmas and Easter and 6 to 7 weeks during the August term.

 Honduras

 The school year in Honduras runs from the first week of February to the end of November, with a one-week break during Easter, and a week break in October.
+Depending on the university, some do trimester and others in quarters.
+Breaks may vary.